 Waqaa!
-Orutsararmiut Native Council (ONC) Social Services Department continually works in partnership with local agencies to encourage healthy and safe families.
+Our Social Services Department continually works in partnership with local agencies to encourage the growth of healthy and safe families.
 Our main goal is to ensure the health and well-being of ONC’s Tribal Members.
 Through the challenges we face, our commitment to this work remains tireless.
-Social Services would like to thank our community for your continued support.
-If you have any questions about our programs, please contact Social Services Director, Sophie Jenkins at 907-543-2608.
+We thank you, our community, for your continued support.
+If you have any questions about our programs, please contact Sophie Jenkins, Director.

 Rural Child Welfare:

-Andrew Jasper ad Sarah Jasper are ONC’s Rural Child Welfare Workers.
+Andrew Jasper and Sarah Jasper are Rural Child Welfare Workers.
 We partner with the State of Alaska, Department of Health and Social Services, Office of Children Services to help monitor their In-Home cases without custody.
 They each carry a caseload of five cases located in Bethel and the Kuskokwim-Delta.

 Tribal Child Welfare:

 Carey Atchak is the Tribal Child Welfare Worker.
-We currently have cases which include Child In Need of Aid (CINA) cases within our own child welfare program and we also take jurisdiction of cases from the State Office of Children’s Services.
+We handle cases which include Child In Need of Aid (CINA) within our child welfare program and we take jurisdiction of cases from the State Office of Children’s Services.